Nefomemes/battlelog.js/docs/README.md

 ## Bundles
 BattlelogJS provides multiple bundles you can import.
 You can also pick what Webpack target you want to use, for now we support production and development target.

+This is handy especially when you are developing for the web, or you want to optimize your app/software.